|

 What you learn:

-Lots More Moves (It's time to "build your lindy vocabulary"): Side-by-side Charleston, Swingout Variations(lots of ‘em), Charleston Variations, cool six count moves and much, much more!
+Lots More Moves (It's time to "build your lindy vocabulary")

 What you do to make a social dance go well

-How to dance faster and slower
+How to finish a dance

 |